Understanding education policy design, feedback effects,

 and policy outcomes in OECD countries

 This multidisciplinary research hub links academics in political science, public policy, and education, as well as members of the broader policy community.
-They analyze change in education governance over time, the politics surrounding the proliferation of school choice, and the impact of school choice policies on citizenship and political and social inequality
+Our research analyzes change in education governance over time, the politics surrounding the proliferation of school choice, and the impact of school choice policies on citizenship and political and social inequality

 Highlights